adamhughes86/CCF1/README.md

     }

 ### 4. Value Formatting
-- Do not use unit values after "0" values
+- Do not use unit values after `0` values
 - Use shorthand properties when you can
-- If only overriding one value your should use longhand form to avoid unneccesary changes
+- If only overriding one value your *should* use longhand form to avoid unneccesary changes
 - Use 3 character Hexademical values when possible
 - Use single quotation marks instead of double
 - Always wrap strings in quotations
-- Values in font-family should all be individually wrapped in quotes except for final fallback value (e.g. sans-serif, serif, monotype)
+- Values in `font-family` should all be individually wrapped in quotes except for final fallback value (e.g. `sans-serif, serif, monotype`)
-- Values should always end with semi-colon
+- Values **must** end with semi-colon
 - Include leading 0's in values
+- Commenting should be handled with `//` in preprocessors

 ##### Example code block
     .item {